Vorxil/MarketStake/README.md

 ### Requirements

-MarketStake uses [Truffle](http://truffleframework.com/) v for migrations and deployment.
+MarketStake uses [Truffle](http://truffleframework.com/) v3.4.6 for migrations and deployment.

 The program has been tested against [TestRPC](https://github.com/ethereumjs/testrpc) v4.0.1.
 To test it similarly, please install TestRPC.